Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 ## Example Configuration

 Configuration with push button, Micro SD-Card and OLED SSD1306 for demonstration and testing.
+There is no trouble putting the module onto the standard Raspberry Pi Pico header.

 Schematic Micro SD-Card board: